-- Alarms: This collector creates an Alarms menu with one line plot showing the alarm states of a Netdata Agent over time.
+- Alerts: This collector creates an Alerts menu with one line plot showing the alert states of a Netdata Agent over time.

 - Anomalies: This collector uses the Python PyOD library to perform unsupervised anomaly detection on your Netdata charts and/or dimensions.

 - Exporting (code only): Gather metrics on CPU utilization for the exporting engine, and specific metrics for each enabled exporting connector.